Congolese music festival for peace draws tens of thousands

 Nearly 36,000 people gathered in Goma over the weekend for the three-day festival of music and dance aimed at promoting peace and boosting the eastern Congo's generally negative global image.

 Some have come from as far away as the United States.
-Hamilton Collins of Cherry Hill, New Jersey, said he made the journey after reading about the festival online.
+Hamilton Collins of Cherry Hill, N.J., said he made the journey after reading about the festival online.

 "I love Congo and I will be here again in 2018," he said while dancing to the music of Burundian group Alfred & Bernard.